 5. PLAN AT LEAST ONE ACTIVITY IN ADVANCE

 This is something I have learned to do on all city breaks, even without kids: no matter how short a stay, I always book one activity that acts as a focus of the trip.
-I find in cities in particular a lack of planning might turn into an aimless wonders that sometimes brings great discoveries but sometimes… doesn’t!
+I find in cities in particular a lack of planning might turn into aimless wonders that sometimes bring great discoveries but sometimes… doesn’t!

-Our activities of choice are aquariums, the zoo, a child-friendly museum, self-guided cycling tours and amusement parks.
+Our activities of choice are aquariums, the zoo, a child-friendly museum, self-guided cycling tours, and amusement parks.

 6. SKIP QUEUES